sethtomy/ML_Project/README.md

 Missing Value Estimation.ipynb Instructions

 1.)
-Place Dataset with missing values into the directory "datasets/MissingValueEstimation/"
+Place Dataset with missing values into the directory
+    "datasets/MissingValueEstimation/" labeled as
-    labeled as MissingData1.txt,MissingData2.txt, MissingData3.txt.
+    MissingData1.txt,MissingData2.txt, MissingData3.txt.
     Alternatively, a file path may be supplied.

 2.)
-Output will be available in the Results folder labled as ImputedMissingData{}.txt
+Output will be available in the Results folder labled
+    as LynchMissingResult{}.txt